-Jordan Leader is a Senior Counsel in the Litigation Department and is resident in the New York office.
+Jordan Leader is a senior counsel in the Litigation Department.
 He is a member of the Sports Law Group and International Arbitration Group.

 Jordan regularly represents clients in a variety of complex litigation matters, including contract, joint venture, licensing, fraud, antitrust, and other commercial disputes.
 He handles cases in state and federal court, and in domestic and international arbitrations.